 - Most combined honours programs consist of a 50-point thesis, one 12.5-point compulsory subject in the department in which the thesis is taken, and a 37.5-point coursework component in the combining area of study

-- There is no combined honours option for Psychology, Economics or Classics
+- There is no combined honours option for Psychology, Economics, Geography, Classics or Ancient World Studies

 In order to be considered for entry, applicants must have completed:

-- within the last 5 years a Bachelor of Arts with a weighted average mark of at least H2B (70%), or equivalent, with a major relevant to the discipline stream within the Bachelor of Arts (Degree with Honours) that they seek to enter
+- within the last 5 years a Bachelor of Arts with a weighted average mark of at least H2B (70%), or equivalent, with a major relevant to the discipline stream within the Bachelor of Arts (Honours) that they seek to enter

-Applicants are also required to meet any specific subject prerequisites and prior academic performance requirements associated with the discipline stream that they seek to enter (please see individual specialisations).
+Applicants are also required to meet any specific subject prerequisites and prior academic performance requirements associated with the discipline stream that they seek to enter.
+For more information about these requirements please visit the Bachelor of Arts (Degree with Honours)(BH-ARTS) and select the entry for the relevant specialisation.

 Please note: Meeting these requirements does not guarantee selection.

-Applicants holding an undergraduate degree other than a Bachelor of Arts (eg Bachelor of Psychology or Bachelor of Commerce) or applicants who completed their BA more than 5 years ago may be eligible to apply instead for the GDA-ARTS Graduate Diploma in Arts (Advanced).
+Applicants holding an undergraduate degree other than a Bachelor of Arts (eg Bachelor of Psychology or Bachelor of Commerce) or applicants who completed their Bachelor of Arts more than 5 years ago may be eligible to apply instead for the Graduate Diploma in Arts (Advanced)(GDA-ARTS).

-For more information please visit the Future Students Admissions and applications Fees web page for fee information.
+For more information on fees please visit the Study Fees web page.

 How to apply